 The volunteers were handed a box of cigarettes and a note promising a hand-knitted sweater, but that wasn’t the last of the community’s gestures honoring their valor — particularly those who didn’t come home.

-In 1946, Charles Brettell, president of the Valley Stream Dads Club, and fellow members decided to dedicate a memorial plaque at Central High for the fallen alumni, and to inaugurate a tradition of rededicating the plaque every two years.
+In 1946, Charles Brettell, president of the Valley Stream Dads Club, and fellow members decided to dedicate a memorial plaque at Central High for the fallen alumni, and to inaugurate an annual tradition of rededicating the plaque.